 In page 8, lines 17 and 18, to delete “without extraordinary life-sustaining measures” and substitute “if given all practicable treatment and assistance for the purpose of ensuring her or his survival”.

-The final prefatory point I want to make is that repeated reference was made in the Dáil to the idea that this is how the people voted and that we have to go with that, as if to say that even proposing amendments to this legislation would somehow be obstructive of the democratic process.
+The final prefatory point I want to make is that repeated reference was made in the Dáil to the idea that this is how the people voted and that we have to go with it, as if to say even proposing amendments to this legislation would somehow be obstructive of the democratic process.

 I do not know if anyone disagrees with me about how often that line has been used.
 Liam Weeks, the UCC academic, writing in the newspaper yesterday stated: